 See long range weather forecasts for the next 60 days from The Old Farmer’s Almanac!
 Our long range forecasts can be used to make more informed decisions about future plans that depend on the weather, from vacations and weddings to sporting events and outdoor activities.

 Note: Long range forecasts are regional, not city-specific.
-If your city is located inside a region, the region's forecast will apply to you.

 Click on a Region on this Map of the USA